 Since your dentures sit on top of your gums, you’ll want to do everything you can to avoid gingivitis and periodontal disease.
 We recommend using a toothbrush with soft bristles to help stimulate gums and keep them healthy.

 Dr. Timothy Steimel is a denture dentist in Bloomfield Hills, MI.
-To request an appointment and learn if you’re a candidate for dentures, call Precision Dentistry of Bloomfield Hills at (248) 335-4427.
+To request an appointment and learn if you’re a candidate for dentures, call Bloomfield Hills Dental Group of Bloomfield Hills at (248) 335-4427.